harshkr0011/Secure-Syscall-Interface/README.md

 2. **Login**:
    - Enter your username and password on the login page.
-   - Upon successful login, you’ll be redirected to the syscall explorer dashboard.
+   - Upon successful login, you'll be redirected to the syscall explorer dashboard.

 3. **File Operations**:
    - Use the file input field to specify a file name.
-   - Perform read, write, update, or delete operations as needed.
+   - Perform open, read, write, close, or stat operations as needed.

 4. **Execute Syscalls**:
    - Select a syscall from the dropdown menu.